BearyNatural/BearyNaturals_self-hosted_ai/README.md

 # BearyNatural's Self-Hosted AI

 So far I am just playing with this and hosting locally.
+With my local version I do not use the docker-compose.yml, I created and ran my docker-start.sh to interact with my locally installed and run ollama.

 **Self-hosted AI Starter Kit** is an open-source Docker Compose template designed to swiftly initialize a comprehensive local AI and low-code development environment.